staghado/staghado.github.io/index.md

 ### RTE, **Data Scientist Intern**
 - *May 2021 - October 2021*
   - Designed an algorithm to estimate the risk of failures in electrical grid components by leveraging machine learning and statistical techniques.
-The algorithm was deployed internally to streamline risk assessment processes.
-  - Conducted extensive data preprocessing and extracted valuable insights from a substantial dataset comprising over 1 million rows of electrical grid data.
   - Developed a robust algorithm for calculating failure risk for various grid components, contributing to more informed decision-making and proactive maintenance strategies.
   - Created an interactive web application to facilitate user-friendly utilization of the risk estimation algorithm, enhancing accessibility and usability for stakeholders.